anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A Join Proxy that is not adhering to such an additional standard MUST implement both modes (option 1).
 A Join Proxy or Registrar not adhering to such additional standards is called "generic".
 A generic Join Proxy that implements auto-discovery of Registrars and mode gives precedence to the stateless mode.
-Specifically, if one or more Registrars with `brski.rjp` are discovered, the Join Proxy MUST use stateless mode in this network.
+Specifically, if one or more Registrars with `brski.rjp` (see {{discovery-by-jp-stateless}} for details) are discovered, the Join Proxy MUST use stateless mode in this network.
 Otherwise, if at least one Registrar with resource type `brski` is discovered, it MUST use stateful mode in this network.

 If a Join Proxy implements both modes but does not implement methods to discover available Registrars